Paneddo/Openai-Moderation/README.md

 - OpenAI API key, you can get yours for free [here](https://beta.openai.com/account/api-keys)

-Once you got your api key place that into the config.yml file, witouth a valid api key the plugin won't enable.
+Once you got your api key place that into the config.yml file, without a valid api key the plugin won't enable.

 ### OpenAI API Moderation Endpoint 🛡️
 This plugin uses the [moderation endpoint](https://beta.openai.com/docs/guides/moderation/overview)